astronomer/airflow-guides/guides/intro-to-airflow.md

 1. Directed: If multiple tasks exist, etch must have at least one defined upstream or downstream task.
 2. Acyclic: Tasks are not allowed to create data that goes on to self-reference.
 This is to avoid creating infinite loops.
 3. Graph: All tasks are laid out in a clear structure with processes occurring at clear points with set relationships to other tasks.

+For a more in-depth review on DAGs, check out our [Intro to DAGs guide](https://astronomer.io/guides/dags).

 ### Tasks